tom-halpin/pe-dojo-book/README.md

 This repository holds an open-sourced book providing an Introduction to Product Engineering.
 It is intended for anyone working in an organization that has or is embarking on a Product Engineering journey.

-This book is based on the [Online Product Engineering Dojo](https://dxc-technology.github.io/about-pe-dojo/) from [DXC Technology](https://www.dxc.com).
+This book is based on the Product Engineering Dojo from [DXC Technology](https://www.dxc.com) which provided an interactive Product Engineering training course.

-The [Online Product Engineering Dojo](https://dxc-technology.github.io/about-pe-dojo/) provides an interactive Product Engineering training course using the [Katacoda](https://www.katacoda.com/) learning platform.

 ## Content